Hans Clemens: Life and career

 From 1935 to 1939, Clemens performed in 15 productions with the San Francisco Opera where he first appeared as Loge in Das Rheingold on 1 November 1935.

 After 1939, Clemens retired from the stage and taught voice in Los Angeles where one of his pupils was soprano Marilyn Cotlow.
 He was married to soprano Wanda Achsel until 1933.
-He died on 25 August 1958 in Montrose, Colorado.
+He later married Cornelia Clemens (maiden name unknown), a voice teacher in the bel canto style of singing.
+They were together until his death on 25 August 1958 in Montrose, Colorado.
+Cornelia kept Hans’ memory alive while teaching her voice students in Ashland, Oregon, until her own death.

 A 1936 Met production with Clemens of Die Meistersinger von Nürnberg, originally recorded for radio, was released on disc by Eklipse records.
 Naxos Records released a 1937 recording of Das Rheingold from the Met with Clemens on disc.
 Several other Metropolitan opera radio broadcasts of his Wagner performances are extent.
-He also recorded excerpts from Flotow's Martha for the Parlophon label.
+He also recorded excerpts from Flotow's Martha for the Parlophone label.